-Bone mass often decreases quickly and continuously with ongoing use of glucocorticoid medications, with most of the bone loss in the ribs and vertebrae.
-About one-third of patients have evidence of vertebral fractures after 5 to 10 years of treatment with glucocorticoids.
-The risk of hip fracture is increased nearly three-fold.
-Therefore, patients taking these medications should talk to their doctor about having a bone mineral density (BMD) test; men should also be tested to monitor testosterone levels, as glucocorticoids often reduce testosterone in the blood.
+When glucocorticoid medications are used on an ongoing basis, bone mass often decreases quickly and continuously, with most of the bone loss in the ribs and vertebrae.
+Therefore, people taking these medications should talk to their doctor about having a bone mineral density (BMD) test.
+Men should also be tested to monitor testosterone levels, as glucocorticoids often reduce testosterone in the blood.

-A treatment plan to minimize damage to bone during long-term glucocorticoid therapy may include using the minimal effective dose, discontinuation of the drug when practical, and topical (skin) administration if possible.
-Adequate calcium and vitamin D nutrition is important, as these nutrients help reduce the impact of glucocorticoids on bone.
-Other possible treatments include testosterone replacement and medication.
-Alendronate and risedronate are two bisphosphonate medications approved by the U.S. Food and Drug Administration for use by men and women with glucocorticoid-induced osteoporosis.
+A treatment plan to minimize loss of bone during long-term glucocorticoid therapy may include using the minimal effective dose, and discontinuing the drug or administering it through the skin, if possible.
+Adequate calcium and vitamin D intake is important, as these nutrients help reduce the impact of glucocorticoids on the bones.
+Other possible treatments include testosterone replacement and osteoporosis medication.

-Recent research suggests that estrogen deficiency may be a cause of osteoporosis in men.
+Research suggests that estrogen deficiency may also be a cause of osteoporosis in men.
 For example, estrogen levels are low in men with hypogonadism and may play a part in bone loss.
-Osteoporosis has been found in some men who have rare disorders of estrogen action.
+Osteoporosis has been found in some men who have rare disorders involving estrogen.
 Therefore, the role of estrogen in men is under active investigation.

-There is a wealth of evidence that alcohol abuse may decrease bone density and lead to an increase in fractures.
-Low bone mass is found in 25 to 50 percent of men who seek medical help for alcohol abuse.
-One early study found the bone mass of young alcoholic males to be comparable to that of elderly females.
+Alcohol abuse: There is a wealth of evidence that alcohol abuse may decrease bone density and lead to an increase in fractures.
+Low bone mass is common in men who seek medical help for alcohol abuse.

-In cases where bone loss is linked to alcohol abuse, the first goal of treatment is, of course, to help the patient stop--or at least reduce--his consumption of alcohol.
+In cases where bone loss is linked to alcohol abuse, the first goal of treatment is to help the patient stop, or at least reduce, his consumption of alcohol.
 More research is needed to determine whether bone lost to alcohol abuse will rebuild once drinking stops, or even whether further damage will be prevented.
 It is clear, though, that alcohol abuse causes many other health and social problems, so quitting is ideal.
-A treatment plan may also include a diet with lots of calcium- and vitamin D-rich foods, calcium supplementation, and physical exercise, and would discourage smoking.
+A treatment plan may also include a balanced diet with lots of calcium- and vitamin D-rich foods, a program of physical exercise, and smoking cessation.

-Bone loss is more rapid, and rates of hip and vertebral fracture are higher, among men who smoke, although more research is needed to determine exactly how smoking damages bone.
-Tobacco, nicotine and other chemicals found in cigarettes may be directly toxic to bone or they may inhibit absorption of calcium and other nutrients needed for bone health.
-Quitting is the ideal approach, of course, as smoking is harmful in so many ways.
-But again, as with alcohol, it is not known whether quitting smoking leads to reduced rates of bone loss or to a gain in bone mass.
+Smoking: Bone loss is more rapid, and rates of hip and vertebral fracture are higher, among men who smoke, although more research is needed to determine exactly how smoking damages bone.
+Tobacco, nicotine, and other chemicals found in cigarettes may be directly toxic to bone, or they may inhibit absorption of calcium and other nutrients needed for bone health.
+Quitting is the ideal approach, as smoking is harmful in so many ways.
+As with alcohol, it is not known whether quitting smoking leads to reduced rates of bone loss or to a gain in bone mass.

-Several nutrients, including amino acids, calcium, magnesium, phosphorous and vitamins D and K are important for bone health.
+Gastrointestinal disorders: Several nutrients, including amino acids, calcium, magnesium, phosphorous, and vitamins D and K, are important for bone health.
 Diseases of the stomach and intestines can lead to bone disease when they impair absorption of these nutrients.
-Treatment for bone loss in this case may include supplementation of the poorly absorbed nutrient(s).
+In such cases, treatment for bone loss may include taking supplements to replenish these nutrients.

-Hypercalciuria is a disorder that causes too much calcium to be lost through the urine, which makes the calcium unavailable for building bone.
-It is more than twice as common in men as in women.
+Hypercalciuria: Hypercalciuria is a disorder that causes too much calcium to be lost through the urine, which makes the calcium unavailable for building bone.
 Patients with hypercalciuria should talk to their doctor about having a BMD test and, if bone density is low, discuss treatment options.

-Weight-bearing exercise is essential for maintaining healthy bones; without it, bone density may rapidly decline.
-Prolonged bed rest (following fractures, surgery, spinal cord injuries or illness) or immobilization of some part of the body often results in significant bone loss.
-It is crucial to resume weight-bearing exercise (such as walking, jogging, dancing and weight-lifting) as soon as possible after a period of prolonged bed rest.
-If this is not possible, patients should work with their doctor to minimize other risk factors for osteoporosis.
+Immobilization: Weight-bearing exercise is essential for maintaining healthy bones.
+Without it, bone density may decline rapidly.
+Prolonged bed rest (following fractures, surgery, spinal cord injuries, or illness) or immobilization of some part of the body often results in significant bone loss.
+It is crucial to resume weight-bearing exercise (such as walking, jogging, dancing, and lifting weights) as soon as possible after a period of prolonged bed rest.
+If this is not possible, you should work with your doctor to minimize other risk factors for osteoporosis.